govuk-one-login/di-fec-ga4-demo/src/components/language-toggle/README.md

 - `activeLanguage` contains the language code of your i18next active language e.g 'en'
 - `class` lets you add any css class to the nunjuck component.
 - `languages` is an array of all the languages you support in your application.
+- Language toggle to be placed above the back button.
   [!NOTE]

 ### Prerequisites